 - Their dog settles more easily

 - Their dog is more tuned in to them and focuses better when out and about

 - Their dog is calmer – less barking, less frenzied behaviour

 Check out Shay Kelly’s wonderful facebook page ‘Canine Enrichment‘ – which has oodles of ‘how to’ videos.
 Another of our favourites is Christina Sondermann’s fantastic book ‘Brain Teasers For Dogs‘ – which shows you how to make DIY food puzzle toys using household recycling items – genius!

 Food = Fun

 Dinner time training can be as creative and varied as you like.
 Maybe you work on husbandry activities eg practising putting the lead, collar, harness on calmly or nail clipping or grooming.
 Perhaps you work on refining a behaviour eg building your dog’s ‘stay’ or ‘drop’ or lead walking skills; You could even practise a chill-out activity like ‘go to your mat’.
 Or perhaps work your dog’s nose with some Scentwork games.
-Here are 11 ways to make meal times count:
+Here’s how:

 - Muffin Tray challenge – Look how many skills your dog learns with game: Scentwork, dexterity, retrieve, dropping the ball precisely into a slot, calm play.